 The year is 1950.
 Five years ago, World War Two ended, and the USA got a new president, Harry Truman, after the death of Franklin D. Roosevelt.
 In two years, England will have a new monarch, Queen Elizabeth II.
 As the Cold War begins, the world is slowly starting to recover from World War Two, and fashion is no exception.
-Haute couture has made a comeback, and progress is back in motion.

 The women of the early 1950's were still enamored with the "New Look" of the late 1940's.
 Day dresses and evening dresses alike had structured bodices with tiny waists and full skirts.